-What is device ID reset fraud?
+What is Device ID Reset Fraud?

-Device ID reset fraud is a particularly sneaky type of fraud because it is seemingly legitimate app install activity.
+Pretending to be seemingly legitimate app install activity.
 The cyclical actions, perpetrated by phone farms, are repeated at scale through Device ID reset marathons, or by hiding behind the “Limit Ad Tracking” setting (on iOS devices).
 While the app install and engagement activity appears to be real, none of it has any actual value to advertisers or the apps’ growth.

 Protect360 creates and updates blacklists of Device IDs and IPs that consistently show irregular behavior of unknown devices, indicating potential device ID reset fraud attempts.